Fees & Funding

 Funding from other sources

 Many students are supported by funding sources from outside of the University, College, or Departments, including via charitable organisations, employers (particularly for part-time students), home governments, local organisations, or learned societies offering subject-specific awards.
-The Alternative Guide to Postgraduate Funding collates a large number of opportunities in its useful database.
+The Alternative Guide to Postgraduate Funding collates a large number of opportunities in its useful database; please see the University website for further details of how to access this resource for free.

-Some students also fund their studies via loans or bursaries, including via UK Government loans, and US loans (consumer information).
+Some students also fund their studies via loans or bursaries, including via UK Government loans and US loans (see consumer information).

-Please contact the Tutorial Office (tutorial@homerton.cam.ac.uk) or Postgraduate Tutor (mjk32@cam.ac.uk) if you have any further questions.
+Please contact the Tutorial Office or Postgraduate Admissions Tutor if you have any further questions.

 Latest from The Homersphere